ivanhofer/typesafe-i18n/README.md

 ## Typesafety

+If you want to get the best typesafety features, you will need to use the [`generator`](https://github.com/ivanhofer/typesafe-i18n/tree/main/packages/generator#generator) in order to create types and boilerplate code for you

 Here you can see some examples where `typesafe-i18n` can help you:

 #### typesafe auto-completion for all your defined locales